Avik9/Problem_Solver/README.md

  * `prob_type` is an integer specifying a problem type whose solver is to be enabled (min 0, max 31).
 The -t flag may be repeated to enable multiple problem types.

-These options have already been implemented in the `main.c` that is provided in the base code.
-You should not have to change this.

 The worker program, whose executable is `bin/polya_worker` and whose `main()` function is in the file `worker_main.c()`, ignores its command-line arguments.